-Taking everything into account including performance, price, value for money, alignment features and design quality, we feel that overall for 2022 the best club for alignment accuracy is the Odyssey Odyssey Stroke Lab Versa Putter from Callaway.
+Taking everything into account, including performance, price, value for money, alignment features, and design quality, we feel that overall for 2023 the best club for alignment accuracy is the Odyssey Odyssey Stroke Lab Versa Putter from Callaway.

-In the video above, Amanda Balionis from Odyssey Golf explains the features in the v-line range of putters.
+In the video above, Amanda Balionis from Odyssey Golf explains the features of the v-line range of putters.

 1. V-Line Center Shaft Odyssey Stroke Lab Versa Putter [Top Pick]

-The alignment line is both clear and accurate so when you line up the club behind the ball the white color really stands out from the rest of the clubhead.
+The alignment line is clear and accurate, so when you line up the club behind the ball the white color really stands out from the rest of the club head.

-For those of us that are getting a little bit older and our eyesight is not the best anymore the contrast of color really stands out.
+For those of us that are getting a little bit older and our eyesight is not the best anymore, the contrast of color stands out.

 And because the shaft is center aligned, there is no interference or distractions when looking down over the club to the alignment marker line.

-- Good weight ratio, feels very balanced in the grip.
+- A good weight ratio feels very balanced in the grip.